lynndylanhurley/devise_token_auth/README.md

 * [`confirmable`](https://github.com/plataformatec/devise/blob/master/lib/devise/models/confirmable.rb)
 * [`omniauthable`](https://github.com/plataformatec/devise/blob/master/lib/devise/models/omniauthable.rb)

 You may not want all of these features enabled in your app.
 That's OK!
-You can customize them to suit your own unique style.
+You can mix and match to suit your own unique style.

 The following example shows how to disable email confirmation.